 Prior to her current position with Medford Public Schools, Esther served as referrals coordinator for immigrants and refugees at the Refugee Immigration Ministry (RIM) in Malden and as a RIM case manager and coordinator of the African Women’s Program.

 Gerard is director of North Atlantic Medical Services, Inc. He is the owner and treasurer of North Atlantic Regional Home Care and is the former chairman and CEO of Greenery Rehabilitation.

-Director, ILC Public Education Institute
+Assistant Director, ILC Public Education Institute

 Denzil joined The ILC in 2011 and directs the work of The ILC Public Education Institute including specialized online education, research initiatives with the Institute for Immigration Research, conference presentations and collaborative events that promote immigrants as assets to America.
 He has a decade of experience in journalism and previously worked for swissnex Boston/Consulate of Switzerland.
 Denzil has an MS in Global Communications from Northeastern University and a BA in Communication Studies/Literatures in English from University of the West Indies.

 Karen joined The Immigrant Learning Center in 1996 and manages enrollment for all ILC classes, develops curriculum, oversees professional development for teaching staff and spearheads program improvement projects.
 Prior to joining The ILC, Karen taught at Bunker Hill Community College and several adult education learning centers in the Boston area.
 She has a BA in classical studies from University of Massachusetts Boston and an MA in ESL studies from University of Massachusetts Boston.

 Vince J. Rivers